Traveller, Trespasser & Rough Sleeper Evictions

 • Peaceful eviction: a reasonable deadline is set for voluntary departure.

-• Extended time: may be offered where occupiers cooperate and risks are low.
+• Extended time: may be offered where occupiers cooperate and overall risk remains low.

 • Escalation: additional agents and specialist resources can be deployed where proportionate.

-• Full removal: site clearance as a last resort, following the agreed approach.
+• Full removal: site clearance is carried out as a last resort, following the agreed approach.

-• Final enforcement: action taken in line with the chosen approach and the lawful basis for removal.
+• Final enforcement: action is taken in line with the chosen strategy and the lawful basis for removal.

 Eviction Options